siggame/Joueur.cs/README.md

-# GAME_NAME C# Client
+# C# Joueur Client

+This is the client for the [Cadre][cadre] AI framework.
+It can play multiple different games, though you will probably only be interested in one at a time.

-This is the root of your AI.
-Stay out of the `Joueur/` folder, it does most of the heavy lifting to play on our game servers.
+In general, try to stay out of the `Joueur/` folder, it does most of the heavy lifting to play on our game servers.
 Your AI, and the game objects it manipulates are all in `Games/GAME_NAME/`, with your very own AI living in `Games/GAME_NAME/ai.cs` for you to make smarter.

 ## How to Run